Norway killer on trial: "I would have done it again"

 His attacks were "based on goodness, not evil," he added, saying that teenagers he murdered in cold blood on the island retreat were not innocent but political activists promoting multi-culturalism.

-He has said being labeled insane would be a "fate worse than death".
+He has said being labelled insane would be a "fate worse than death".

 If found guilty and sane, Breivik faces a maximum 21-year sentence but could be held indefinitely if he is considered a continuing danger.
 If declared insane, he would go to a psychiatric institution indefinitely with periodic reviews.